A Loan You Can Feel Good About

 Conforming Conventional Loans

 When a loan exceeds the conforming limit, it becomes a jumbo loan.
-These are still conventional in structure, but they are held by the lender rather than sold, which means slightly stricter qualification requirements and modestly higher rates.
-If you are purchasing a higher-value property in Southern California, we can explore jumbo options that still offer excellent terms.
+Still conventional in structure, but held by the lender rather than sold — which means slightly stricter qualification requirements.
+If you are purchasing a higher-value property in Southern California, I can find jumbo options that still offer excellent terms.

-Here is a quick reference for conforming loan limits in the counties I serve most:
+Here is a quick reference for the counties I serve most.
+These limits are updated annually by the FHFA.

 | County | Single-Family | 2-Unit | 3-Unit | 4-Unit |